SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/index.md

 The goal of your newsletter or email campaign will determine what links you should use.
 Each goal will have its own call-to-action to trigger a response from the recipient that you want to track.
 This way you can follow up on your recipients after you have received all the results.

 For example, clicking on a link may open a new website or update your recipient's Contact card.
-The action can also add a service request in Service and in the Request section tab on the Contact card.
+The action can also add a [Service request][8].
 The use of links is only available for users who subscribe to the Marketing plan.

 Before you start the actual mailing, you can set up the links you will frequently use in your mailings.
 After you set them up, you can use them again and again which will help you save time.
 Most common links to use are, for example: